Eddie Goldman

-Early years
+Early life

 A native of Washington, D.C., he attended Friendship Collegiate Academy Public Charter School, where he played football with Yannick Ngakoue and Teez Tabor, and basketball.
-In high school football, he was an All-American defensive lineman.
+In football, he was an All-American defensive lineman.
 Considered a five-star recruit by ESPN and Rivals.com, Goldman was listed as the second best defensive tackle in his class, behind only Mario Edwards Jr., who later on attended Florida State with Goldman.